-During his years at The PostWilbon edited two books with NBA legend and Basketball Hall of Famer Charles Barkley, “I May Be Wrong But I Doubt It” and “Who’s Afraid of a Large Black Man,” both of which made the New York Times best-seller list.
-For more than a decade Wilbon appeared as a panelist on WRC-TV-4’s “Redskins Report” and “Full Court Press” with host George Michael.
+During his years at The Post Wilbon also edited two books with his friend, Basketball Hall of Famer Charles Barkley: I May Be Wrong but I Doubt It and Who’s Afraid of a Large Black Man?
+Both books made the New York Times best-sellers list.
+Also during that ti8me Wilbon appeared as panelist on WRC-TV-4s “Redskins Report” and “Full Court Press” with George Michael.

 In 2009 Wilbon was honored by the National Association of Black Journalists with the organization’s Lifetime Achievement Award.
 Two years earlier he and Kornheiser received The Post’s prestigious Eugene Meyer Award.
 And in 2001 Wilbon was recognized by Sigma Delta Chi, the Society of Professional Journalists, as the top sports columnist in America.
 In 1997 he was included in the inaugural class of Northwestern University’s Hall of Achievement.
 And in March of 2011 he was inducted into the D.C.
 Sports Hall of Fame for his coverage and commentary on sports in and around the Nation’s Capital.